Indian Milk Cake | halwai style Kalakand

 • Start with 1 litre of full-fat milk in a wide, heavy-bottomed pan.
 Add a splash of water to prevent scorching and bring it to a boil.

 • Turn the flame to high.
-Gradually add lemon juice—about 1/8 teaspoon at a time—mixing well and cooking for a minute between additions.
+Gradually add lemon juice—about 1/8 tsp at a time—mixing well and cooking for a minute between additions.
 Continue until the milk curdles and turns grainy.
 (We used around 1 tsp, but adjust based on your milk.)

 • Transfer to a tray lined with greased parchment paper.
 Level with a greased knife.
 Cover with another sheet of parchment, seal, and wrap with two soft towels.
 Let it rest undisturbed for 5 hours.